kevxcyj/Claymation/README.md

 https://kevxcyj.github.io/Claymation/

+we are using bootstrap because WE LOVE working with BOOTSTRP Responsive UI across mobile, tablet, and desktop
+CSS Framework(s) (e.g. Bootstrap, Semantic UI, etc.)
+JavaScript framework(s)

 Drumming Boy Claymation Animation
 Description
 This is a web-based project showcasing a Claymation animation theme with a particular focus on the beloved "The Little Drummer Boy" television special.
 It features: